 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
-Wood fires typically receive up to a 15% efficiency rating, a lot lower than a furnace that has consistent service performed.
+Wood fires usually receive up to a 15% efficiency rating, a lot lower than a furnace that has consistent service performed.
 They do reach high temperatures, but most of that heat is lost up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.

 Air Quality and Maintenance

-- Gas: Gas fireplaces only require a bit of dusting every now and then and are practically maintenance free.
+- Gas: Gas fireplaces require a little bit of dusting every now and then and are practically maintenance free.
 It is recommended that you get your gas fireplace cleaned and adjusted once a year by a professional to keep it operating both safely and effectively.